 - Property Standards Appeal procedure (PDF, 54 KB)

 - Complete the Notice to Appeal (DOC, 52 KB)

-- Include the non-refundable fee of $131.
+- Include the non-refundable fee as indicated on the Order.
 Cheques or money orders are payable to the City of Hamilton.
 Do not send cash in the mail.